o3de/o3de.org/content/docs/user-guide/assets/pipeline/processor.md

 You don't need to close Asset Processor when you get the latest updates from source control.
 You can start O3DE Editor while Asset Processor is still processing your assets.

-However, if you aren't using the game or O3DE Editor, you can exit Asset Processor by right\-clicking its icon in the notification area on the Windows taskbar or the macOS menu bar.
+However, if you aren't using the game or O3DE Editor, you can exit Asset Processor by right-clicking its icon in the notification area on the Windows taskbar or the macOS menu bar.

 Asset Processor can also serve files directly to devices, avoiding copying assets aren't required to be present on the game device.
 This is called virtual file system (VFS) and is required for live reloading to work on those platforms.
 For more information, see [Live Reloading and VFS](/docs/user-guide/assets/live-reloading.md).